ashkan-abbasi66/OCTseg-Zeiss/Readme.md

 ## Train the model

-- An **example dataset** is provided [here](./my-dataset-example) to **only show the structure of the dataset folder**.
-The dataset is proprietery and cannot be shared.
-To use the code or train it with a different dataset, you should preserve the same directory structure.
+An **example dataset** is provided [here](./my-dataset-example) to **only show the structure of the dataset folder**.
+Our dataset is proprietery and cannot be shared.
+However, a **pretrained model** is available, and to train the model on your own dataset you have to preserve the same directory structure.

 **Example command:**